cricketbat/badd-blood-1997/README.md

 * I am a single person.
 * What I'm looking for right now is FLOW and EXPERIENCE bugs.
 The writing and art is nowhere near complete, nor is the music.
 I want to know if you hit any bugs or crashes.

+To download a demo, click on the .zip file, then in the right-hand corner, click "download".
+Then, unzip, click on the anime girl icon, and have at it.

+If you're here to collaborate or anything else, ask me personally for further instructions.

 Thank you very much.